Sacred sites in Bolivia

 The completed statue, carved from maguey wood and covered in gold leaf, depicted the Virgin of Candelaria dressed in the garments of an Inca princess.
 It was enthroned in the church of Copacabana on February 2, 1583.
 Almost immediately, the community reported miracles: the rains returned, harvests improved, and the sick were healed.
 Whether these accounts reflect historical events or the narrative needs of a community finding its footing between two worlds, the devotion they generated has proven durable — over four hundred and forty years and counting.

 The lineage of Copacabana is not a single thread but a braid.
-The Tiwanaku people venerated these shores for millennia before the Inca arrived and incorporated the landscape into their own cosmology, building a Temple of the Sun and establishing the pilgrimage route to the sacred islands.
-The Spanish brought Christianity, and with it a new vocabulary for the sacred — but the older language persisted beneath.
+The Tiwanaku and then the Inca venerated these shores for millennia before the Spanish brought Christianity, and with it a new vocabulary for the sacred — but the older language persisted beneath.

-Tito Yupanqui's statue was the hinge point.
-By creating a Catholic image in Inca form, he gave both communities a shared object of devotion.
-The miracles that followed — reported by indigenous and Spanish witnesses alike — cemented the site's authority across the colonial divide.
+Tito Yupanqui's statue was the hinge point: by giving both communities a shared object of devotion, a Catholic image in Inca form, it bound them together, and the miracles reported across the colonial divide cemented the site's authority.
 Augustinian friars managed the shrine for centuries.
 The Bolivian state eventually claimed the Virgin as national patroness.

 Today, the lineage continues in daily practice.
 Catholic clergy celebrate mass.
 Aymara families bring their vehicles for ch'alla blessings.
 Pilgrims walk from La Paz.
 Dancers in elaborate costumes perform the Morenada and Diablada during festivals that draw over fifty thousand people.
 The traditions do not so much tolerate each other as inhabit each other — a coexistence that scholars study and practitioners simply live.